The Illuminated River Foundation team

 Hannah Rothschild

 Hannah Rothschild is a writer, filmmaker, company director and philanthropist.
 She has made films for the BBC, HBO and others.
 Her books have been published in twelve languages.
 The Improbability of Love won the Bollinger Wodehouse best comic novel and was runner up to the Bailley Women’s prize for fiction in 2015.
-Her new novel House of Trelawney will be published in February 2020.
+Her novel House of Trelawney will be published in February 2020.

 In 2015 she became the first woman to chair the National Gallery.
 She serves on the boards of charitable foundations in the UK and abroad.